vlang/vlang-blog/content/blog/setting-up-github-actions-for-v.md

 Two more options we have at our disposal are:

 1. `v fmt -diff .` which displays the difference between the original and formatted source, if any.
-Ideally, we don't any difference before we push the commits.
+Ideally, we don't want any difference before we push the commits.
 2. `v fmt -verify .` which reports an error if it finds an unformatted file in the repository.